noeamelya/web-onlineshop-app/README.md

     THEN I input the product that i want to sell

-    WHEN a produk is selected and been purchased
+    WHEN a product is selected and been purchased

     THEN I am receiving the confirmation dan earn the money